gentimouton/smofac/README.md

 Purpose: use pygame, know how to make UI menus, play a game with GF

-Concept: Fruits appear from a door, and travel on a path throughout the kitchen.
-You're in charge of ordering fruits according to certain recipes, so that when they reach the chef, they can be processed into a smoothie.
+Concept: Fruits appear from a door, and travel on a conveyor path throughout the factory.
+You're in charge of ordering fruits according to certain recipes, so that when they reach the blender, they can be processed into a smoothie.